naninovel/docs/docs/en/guide/scenario-scripting.md

 "PianoTheme" here is the value of the `BgmPath` *string* parameter.

-There can be only one nameless parameter per command, and it should always be specified before any other parameters.
+There can be only one primary parameter per command, and it should always be specified before any other parameters.

 ### Optional and Required Parameters